he Short-Time Compensation program is known in some states as Work Share or Shared-Work.

 The STC program is designed to save jobs by allowing employers facing a temporary decline in business to reduce workers’ hours while maintaining their skilled, trained workforce.
 Employees’ jobs – and benefits – are preserved under STC, and workers receive a percentage of the unemployment benefits they would have received if totally unemployed, thereby helping workers.
 Participation by states is voluntary.

-Throughout this website, you will find the building blocks necessary to adopt and implement an STC program, as well as helpful information and resources to enrich existing STC initiatives.
+Throughout the STC Community, you will find the building blocks to administer and implement an STC program, as well as helpful information and resources to enrich existing STC initiatives.
 The resources fall under the following topic areas (with resources available and linked on these meta-pages – shown in italic text):

-For information about State STC programs, visit the States’ STC website.
+For information about State STC programs, visit the State STC Websites page.